 Our research group is based in the School of Psychology and Neuroscience, at the University of St Andrews, in Scotland.
 Our research on great ape gesture spans all great ape species – chimpanzees, bonobos, gorillas, orang-utans, and humans – and has been conducted both in captivity and through long-term field studies in the wild.
 We want to understand how other great apes use their gestures and other forms of communication, as a way of getting at the evolution of human language.
 Here’s a bit more about our research team…

 Cat is a lecturer at the University of St Andrews.
 She studies the evolution of communication and social behaviour in wild apes.
-Her work on gesture focuses on wild chimpanzees in Budongo, Uganda and Bossou, Guinea.
-You can find Cat’s list of publications here.
+She is the PI for the Wild Minds Lab group, their work focuses on wild apes across Africa.
+She is often based in Budongo, or at her new field-site in Bugoma, Uganda.
+You can find Cat’s list of publications here and group GitHub here.

-Dick is a professor at the University of St Andrews.
-He studies communication and cognition across numerous taxa, including work on gestural communication of great apes.
+Dick is an emeritus professor at the University of St Andrews.
+He studies communication and cognition across numerous taxa.
 You can find Dick’s publications here.

 Joanne completed her PhD at St Andrews in 1998, studying the untaught gestural communication of gorillas at San Francisco Zoo.
 Joanne continues to research and write as an independent researcher.
 More about Joanne here.

-Erica is an assistant professor at UCLA.
+Erica is a Professor at UCLA.
 She studies the role of gesture in language evolution and acquisition.
 Her lab conducts research on both human children and non-human great apes (orangutans and chimpanzees).
 More here.

 Emilie is currently studying joint action coordination in chimpanzees, bonobos, and human children, focusing on communicative signals (gestures, vocalisations, and other visual signals).
 Emilie’s research here & photography here.